nodecosmos/charybdis/README.md

 Post::find_by_date_and_category_id(session: &Session, date: Date, category_id: Uuid) ->  Result<CharybdisModelStream<Post>, CharybdisError>
 Post::find_by_date_and_category_id_and_title(session: &Session, date: Date, category_id: Uuid, title: String) -> Result<Post, CharybdisError>
 ```
-We generate functions for up to 3 fields.
+We have macro generated  functions for up to 3 fields from primary key.

 🟢 Note that if **complete** primary key is provided, we get single typed result.
 So for our user
 model we get `find_by_id` function that returns `Result<User, CharybdisError>`.